ghostbuster91/nodejs-packager/README.md

 Having said that, most popular use-cases should be covered.
 If your use-case is not covered please file an issue and we can think what to do with it together.

 ## Usage
+*Keep in mind that this project is still in experimental phase.
+Use it at your own risk!*

 Install packager globally:
 `npm install -g @ghostbuster91/nodejs-packager`